jason-mares/tactiq/project/identity/the-bridge.md

 According to long-term data, every major religious denomination in America has been on the decline since WWII.<a href="https://youtu.be/3xlb-2DEYW8?t=284" target="_blank"><sup>[1]</sup></a> In 2018, it's estimated only 4% of Millenials were active in a church while an older, more dedicated generation becomes smaller everyday.
 America—having historically relied on churches as a crucial social safety net—has seen rises in homelessness, substance abuse and widening political divisions as the social fabric a church can provide continues to erode.
 This has left a vacuum in American communities and with no new institutions taking its place in significant enough numbers, the lack of social cohesion threatens to rip apart communities nationwide.

-At the same time, Americans are becoming increasingly skeptical of a certain brand of institutionalized Christianity that can seem more interested in policing morals than creating a compelling narrative to respond to an epidemic of loneliness & despair that is pervasive in modern American culture.<a href="https://www.washingtonpost.com/opinions/america-is-losing-ground-to-death-and-despair/2018/11/30/77c6b38e-f45a-11e8-bc79-68604ed88993_story.html?utm_term=.2bdeefc30aff" target="_blank"><sup>[2]</sup></a> While there have been earnest attempts by many forward thinking congregations to address contemporary issues, younger generations simply aren't engaged in ways inspiring action.<a href="https://www.huffingtonpost.com/christian-chiakulas/churches-millennials-if-they-just-did-this_b_8215846.html" target="_blank"><sup>[3]</sup></a>
+At the same time, Americans are becoming increasingly skeptical of a certain brand of institutionalized Christianity that can seem more interested in policing morals than creating a compelling response to an epidemic of loneliness & despair that is pervasive in modern American culture.<a href="https://www.washingtonpost.com/opinions/america-is-losing-ground-to-death-and-despair/2018/11/30/77c6b38e-f45a-11e8-bc79-68604ed88993_story.html?utm_term=.2bdeefc30aff" target="_blank"><sup>[2]</sup></a> While there have been earnest attempts by many forward thinking congregations to address contemporary issues, younger generations simply aren't engaged in ways inspiring action.<a href="https://www.huffingtonpost.com/christian-chiakulas/churches-millennials-if-they-just-did-this_b_8215846.html" target="_blank"><sup>[3]</sup></a>

 America is indeed caught in a spiritual crisis as much as a social & economic crisis at the dawn of this century.